He did this brazenly: Northland residents want truck company fined for using banned detour route

-Authorities are refusing to enforce laws put in place along a SH1 detour route during the Brynderwyns closure in Northland, despite trucks illegally using the road.
+Authorities are refusing to enforce laws put in place along a State Highway 1 detour route during the Brynderwyn Hills closure in Northland, despite trucks illegally using the road.

-Residents are furious after a large truck “brazenly” drove through checkpoints along Cove Rd in Mangawhai last week and became stuck on a hairpin bend blocking both lanes for hours.
+Residents are furious after a large truck “brazenly” drove through checkpoints along Cove Road in Mangawhai last week and became stuck on a hairpin bend - blocking both lanes for hours.

-The Northland Transportation Alliance [NTA] set restrictions banning truck and trailer units from using the Cove Rd detour route during the 10-week closure of SH1 over the Brynderwyn Hills.
+The Northland Transportation Alliance set restrictions banning truck and trailer units from using the Cove Rd detour route during the 10-week closure of SH1 over the hills.

-The restrictions were approved by Whangārei and Kaipara district councils under the Land Transport Amendment Act (Temporary restriction of heavy traffic on roads).
+The restrictions were approved by Whangārei and Kaipara district councils under the Land Transport Amendment Act covering temporary restrictions of heavy traffic on roads.

-Police initially said they were responsible for enforcement and were determining whether charges would be laid.
+Police initially said it was responsible for enforcement and was determining whether charges would be laid.

-When asked if police would fine the truck driver or company, and what the penalty would be, a spokeswoman said:

 Police would not say what those circumstances were, and after some prompting, said fines were the responsibility of the local council.

-But Langs Beach resident Peter Harris said traffic management people working on Cove Road tried to stop the truck at the Mangawhai checkpoint and turn it around.
+But Langs Beach resident Peter Harris said traffic management people working on Cove Rd tried to stop the truck at the Mangawhai checkpoint and turn it around.

-Harris said his friend was behind the truck but didn’t get stuck behind it “because they knew what was going to happen and turned around”.
+Harris said his friend was behind the truck but didn’t get stuck “because they knew what was going to happen and turned around”.

-Roading authorities were confident heavy trucks would stay off local roads designated for light vehicles during the February 26 to May 13 closure after more than $5.5m was spent on upgrading them.
+Roading authorities were confident heavy trucks would stay off local roads designated for light vehicles during the February 26 to May 13 closure after more than $5.5 million was spent on upgrading them.

-NTA said council and NZTA staff had been in communication with police regarding “increased presence and enforcement” across the detour routes over the closure period.
+The transportation alliance said council and NZ Transport Agency Waka Kotahi staff had been in communication with the police regarding “increased presence and enforcement” across the detour routes over the closure period.

 Harris said there should be “heavy penalties” for the truck company.